mary435/cardiovascular_diseases_risk_model/README.md

 Then prepares the data, trains the final model and saves it with BentoML.
 For running it you need the same environment from the notebook file.
 You can download it from this link: https://github.com/mary435/cardiovascular_diseases_risk_model/blob/55504aab2b4592bb6a24d067bde962bf54ff6f2b/cardio_project_env.yaml
 And import it to your anaconda, option environments, import.
-From anaconda's "open terminal" option, you can run the "train.py" script with the >>python train.py command to read the dataset, prepare the data, train the final model, and save it with BentoML.
+From anaconda's "open terminal" option, you can run the "train.py" script with the >>python train.py command this read the dataset, prepare the data, train the final model, and save it with BentoML.

-Or with pipenv you need to download this 2 files: https://github.com/mary435/cardiovascular_diseases_risk_model/blob/a0a5be75ac43a0224f8077a4e2554d18379834a1/Pipfile https://github.com/mary435/cardiovascular_diseases_risk_model/blob/a0a5be75ac43a0224f8077a4e2554d18379834a1/Pipfile.lock And next run >>pipenv install.
+Alternatively with pipenv you need to download this 2 files: https://github.com/mary435/cardiovascular_diseases_risk_model/blob/a0a5be75ac43a0224f8077a4e2554d18379834a1/Pipfile https://github.com/mary435/cardiovascular_diseases_risk_model/blob/a0a5be75ac43a0224f8077a4e2554d18379834a1/Pipfile.lock And next run >>pipenv install.
 When finished run >>pipenv run python train.py

+## Docker
+If you have docker and bentoml installed, you can run >>bentoml build <tag>.
+Where you complete the <tag> with the tag that results from the notebook or train.py.